esa/NASA-breakup-model-cpp/README.md

 #include <breakupModel/simulation/BreakupBuilder.h>

 int main() {
-    // generate satellites to collide
+    // Generate satellites to collide.
     SatelliteBuilder satelliteBuilder;
-    // The number of Satellites determines the type of the simulation
+    // The number of Satellites determines the type of the simulation.
     // Add an idFilter to your config to only consider one or two satellites.
-    // (See brief-overview-on-the-available-options)
+    // (See brief-overview-on-the-available-options.)
     std::vector<Satellite> satellites{
         satelliteBuilder
             .setID(0)